Back to EtG Calculator

 Is urine EtG the same as a breathalyzer?

-Can hydration affect a urine EtG test?
+Can hydration change a urine EtG result?

 Medical & Legal Disclaimer